“Most convenient location in Williamsburg. Wouldn’t consider staying anywhere else to visit our son who attends the

 WOW!
 Where do I begin?
 For those of us that love to eat out there is no end to the culinary delights (and just good old meat and potatoes meals) here in historic Williamsburg.
-Most of my favorite dining spots are only a few blocks away from the Fife & Drum Inn – a Williamsburg Bed and Breakfast.
+Most of my favorite dining spots are only a few blocks away from the Fife and Drum Inn – a Williamsburg Bed and Breakfast.

 The specialties are Frozen custard, Limeades, and fresh cut French fries.
 They also have the best hot dog in town.
 The business is based on quality food, fast courteous service, all at an affordable price.
 It really is a cool place.
 Open 11am to 8pm, just a couple of doors down from our historic Williamsburg Bed and Breakfast.

 Over the past five years, the selection of eateries near Historic Yorktown has improved greatly.
 It used to be just a few little places on the river, but now with the addition of Riverwalk Landing, visitors can have their dining pick.
 Here are a few recommendations: